umbalaconmeogia/experiment/yii2/loginWithGoogleSimple/README.md

 ## Create Google credential and enable Google+ API

-Register the Google Client ID for Web Application and enable the Google+ API for it.
+Register the Google Client ID for Web Application and enable the Google+ API for it at <a href="https://console.developers.google.com/apis/">Google API Console</a>

 | Item | Value |
 | --- | --- |